-Similar to other positive displacement pumps, this type is also used for high pressure, moderate/low flows and high viscosity.
+Similar to other positive displacement pumps, this type is also used for high pressure, moderate/low flows, and high viscosity.
 The disadvantage of this pump is pulsations.
 However, a pulsation dampener may be used to reduce the pulsation problem.
-For lower flows, a plunger pump is used, for moderate flow, a piston pump is preferred.
+For lower flows, a plunger pump is used, for moderate flows, a piston pump is preferred.

 Progressive cavity pumps

-These are preferred for very high viscosities, abrasives liquids, slurry service, shear sensitive liquids.
-Widely used in pulp, oil field, food products, paint and coating industries.
-The advantage is fewer pulsations, good efficiency due to close clearance.
-Limitations for these pumps is the speed.
-The rotor is eccentric, the increase in speed may lead to vibrations.
+These are preferred for very high viscosities, abrasives liquids, slurry service, and shear-sensitive liquids.
+Widely used in pulp, oil fields, food products, paint, and coating industries.
+The advantage is fewer pulsations and good efficiency due to close clearance.
+The limitation of these pumps is the speed.
+The rotor is eccentric, and the increase in speed may lead to vibrations.
 High temperature is another limitation since the stator is lined with an elastomer material (Nitrile rubber etc).

 Multiple screw pumps

-These are preferred for high viscosities, high pressures, moderate flow (higher flow as compared to gear pumps).
-One of the advantages of a screw pump is No pulsations in the flow as compared to the piston / plunger / diaphragm pumps.
+These are preferred for high viscosities, high pressures, and moderate flow (higher flow as compared to gear pumps).
+One of the advantages of a screw pump is No pulsations in the flow as compared to the piston/plunger/diaphragm pumps.

 Magnetic drive pumps

 These are used for toxic/hazardous fluids where leakage of the fluid to the atmosphere is not permitted.
-These are seal-less pumps with canister, drive magnet and driven magnet.
+These are sealless pumps with a canister, drive magnet, and driven magnet.
 These are used for moderate pressures.